 Getting a Tick Off of Your Dog

-First, run your fingers slowly over your dog's entire body.
+Start by running your fingers slowly over your dog's entire body.
 If you feel a bump or swollen area, check to see if a tick has burrowed there.
 Don't limit your search to your dog's torso: check between his toes, under his armpits, the insides of his ears, and around his face and chin.

-Is it a tick?
+Step 2: Is it a tick?

-Safe tick removal
+Step 3: Safe removal

-- Clean pair of tweezers or a commercial tick remover
+- Clean tweezers / tick remover

 - Isopropyl alcohol

-If you're using a tick remover:
+Using a tick remover: